 Yet none of that permanence is evident here.
 The true reality of things, their impermance, their shifting forms and continual recreation --never remaining in their state for very long---is revealed in the falling leaves, in the white snows that come with winter gales.
 Everything is constantly re-forming and re-imagining itself.
 This is the truth, and a walk through New England fall leaves shows you that.

 By the time I got to the Western Prom, I was electric with delight.
 This wild wind moving through me and I stood on the porch of my friend's house--staring out into the sky and marveling at the trees shaking their multi-colored leaves free.
-I just thought: I love it.
-I love this corner of the planet.

 I would like to stay and watch this transformation, but today is the day I get ready to board a plane and fly off on my travels around the world.
 And as I sat here with my morning tea, reading the amazing new Maine College of Art viewbook that I am taking with me (as my journey to Asia is to do projects for them), I happened upon a quote -- that said it all.
 In the words of the great American realist painter, Andrew Wyeth: